 It is believed that 52 milestones were originally positioned at half-mile intervals along the canal.
-However, the first one appears to have been at Bowbridge which is in fact one mile from the start of the Thames & Severn at Wallbridge in Stroud.
-(See photo 1)
+However, the first one appears to have been at Bowbridge which is one mile from the start of the Thames & Severn at Wallbridge in Stroud.

-Thames & Severn milestones are made of stone and come in two distinct styles: 'square top' and 'round top' as illustrated in photos 2 & 3.
+Thames & Severn milestones come in two distinct styles: 'square top' and 'round top'.

 Originally, each milestone would have had a cast iron plate attached stating the distance from 'Walbridge' and 'Inglesham' in miles.
 The total distance should add up to 28¾ miles, the length of the canal.
 (Note the use of a single 'L' on all plates in the spelling of Wallbridge.)

 Unfortunately, none of the original milestones that can be seen today have their original plates in situ.
 However, milestones on the restored section of the Thames & Severn canal between Wallbridge and Hope Mill now have replica plates fitted - four in total.
 (This includes the new milestone at Capel's Mill mentioned above.)

 In 2019 four more replica plates - cast by DM Foundries of Thrupp (near Stroud) - were fitted to milestones between Wildmoorway Lower Lock and Latton.

 A number of original and replica plates are in museum collections including the Museum in the Park (Stroud), Corinium Museum (Cirencester) and the Gloucester Waterways Museum.
 However, only some of these are on display.
 The Cotswold Canals Trust are also custodians of several plates.

 Locating surviving milestones can make for an interesting aside whilst walking the canal towpath.